InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 **Beware of phishing sites!
 Always check if the address on the browser is correct, always get it from different sources and when you I are sure that is correct, bookmark it and always go to the website from the bookmarks.**

-**Never trust on google search results for wallets, exchanges and etc...
-Where you need to enter passphrases or get any software.**
+**Never trust on google search results for wallets, exchanges and etc... anywhere you need to enter passphrases or get any software.**

 **Google is useful only for getting info!!!**